wadelau/wadelau.github.io/hanjst/hanjst-function-2.md

 1. `{include}`

 `{include}` allows Hanjst to embed one template file or part of another template into the other template.
 That is to say, `{include}` are used for including other template(s) in the current template.
-All variables available in the current template are also available within the included template(s).
+All global variables available in the current template are also available within the included template(s).

 The `{include}` tag must have the _`file`_ attribute which contains the template contents, not an actual resource  file path.